 Most of the statistical analyses reveal nonsignificant findings regarding the impact of single-sex education on academic gains.
 However, a deeper exploration of the descriptive statistics and qualitative data supports further research on single-sex education.
 While not always statistically significant, the single-sex classes tended to make larger gains in both mathematics and reading than the coeducational classes and subgroups.
 This is especially true for males in reading.
 Both years of the study revealed higher gains for single-sex males in this subject area.
 In addition, qualitative data from teacher interviews revealed teachers' support of single-sex education.
 These teachers believed that single-sex education had a positive impact on student gains in mathematics and reading.
 They noted that their students seemed more comfortable, asked more questions, and participated more often in single-sex classes.

 This study adds to the limited body of research on single-sex education and provides reason to experiment with the strategy; analysis reveals no downside to single-sex education or support for coeducation.
 It suggests that with larger sample sizes there may be more findings revealing statistically significant differences favoring single-sex classes.

 O'Neill, Lisa, "The Impact of Single-Sex Education on Male and Female Gains in Mathematics and Reading at the Elementary Level in a Selected School in North Carolina" (2011).
-Education Theses, Dissertations and Projects.
-Paper 80.
+Education Dissertations and Projects.
+80.